inet-framework/inet/doc/src/users-guide/ch-network-autoconfig.rst

 .. important::

    The meaning of the routes where the destination is a multicast address has been changed in version 1.99.4.
-Earlier these entries was used both to select the outgoing interfaces of multicast datagrams sent by the higher layer (if multicast interface was otherwise unspecified) and to select the outgoing interfaces of datagrams that are received from the network and forwarded by the node.
+Earlier, these entries were used both to select the outgoing interfaces of multicast datagrams sent by the higher layer (if multicast interface was otherwise unspecified) and to select the outgoing interfaces of datagrams that are received from the network and forwarded by the node.

-   From version 1.99.4 multicast routing applies reverse path forwarding.
-   This requires a separate routing table, that can not be populated from the old routing table entries.
-Therefore simulations that use multicast forwarding can not use the old configuration files, they should be migrated to use an :ned:`Ipv4NetworkConfigurator` instead.
+   From version 1.99.4, multicast routing applies reverse path forwarding.
+This requires a separate routing table, which cannot be populated from the old routing table entries.
+Therefore, simulations that use multicast forwarding cannot use the old configuration files; they should be migrated to use an :ned:`Ipv4NetworkConfigurator` instead.

    Some change is needed in models that use link-local multicast too.
-   Earlier if the IP module received a datagram from the higher layer and multiple routes was given for the multicast group, then IP sent a copy of the datagram on each interface of that routes.
-   From version 1.99.4, only the first matching interface is used (considering longest match).
+Earlier, if the IP module received a datagram from the higher layer and multiple routes were given for the multicast group, then IP sent a copy of the datagram on each interface of that route.
+From version 1.99.4, only the first matching interface is used (considering the longest match).
 If the application wants to send the multicast datagram on each interface, then it must explicitly loop and specify the multicast interface.

 .. _ug:sec:autoconfig:configuring-layer-2: